Simulate a qualitative interview

 Themes:

-The major themes of the interview with Chicken are:
+The major themes that emerged from the interview with Chicken are: